lillallol/temp/README.md

 ## The gist

-**Static complement of EcmaScript**: Static types live outside of `.js` files, and are used in them via comments.
+**Static complement of EcmaScript**: Static types live outside of `.js` files, and used in `.js` via comments.
 For example, TypeScript can be used as a complement, if all types are written in `.ts` files, and values in `.js` files are type annotated via `/**@type {import("./path/to/file.js").IExportedTypeName}*/`\[[link](#list-of-projects-implementing-the-proposal)\].